SHasan96/diffusion-project/README.md

 ```
 #!/usr2/local/julia-1.8.2/bin/julia
 ```
-We then make the file executable for your user by:
+We then make the file executable for the user by:
 ```
 chmod u+x diffusion.jl
 ```